Barium-App/server/README.md

 # server-bariume
-for this project , we have provided a pdf report for explanation. please get the pdf file for more info.
+for this project , we have provided a pdf report for explanation named 'bariume.pdf'. please get the pdf file for more info.